Azure/azure-sdk-for-cpp/sdk/core/azure-core/README.md

 - Exceptions for reporting errors from service requests in a consistent fashion (`RequestFailedException`)
 - Abstractions for Azure SDK Credentials (`TokenCredential`)

+### HTTP Transport adapter
+The Azure SDK for C++ supports libcurl and WinHTTP libraries as HTTP stacks and provides an HTTP transport adapter for each one.
+It can also support an external, `customer-implemented` *HTTP transport adapter*.
+To learn more about this feature, [click here](LinkForTransportAdapterDocs).

 ## Troubleshooting

 Three main ways of troubleshooting failures are: